thecowan/wallpanel-android/README.md

 *NOTE:* Sensor values are device specific.
 Not all devices will publish all sensor values.

-* Sensor values are constructued as JSON per the above table
+* Sensor values are constructed as JSON per the above table
 * For MQTT
   * WallPanel publishes all sensors to MQTT under ```[baseTopic]/sensor```
   * Each sensor publishes to a subtopic based on the type of sensor